Frequently Asked Questions

 – At least 20 logged dives to have been undertaken in the year preceding the course start date.

 It is recommended that divers are proficient and comfortable in drysuits and have a strong team diving ethos and positive attitude towards safety.
-At present, only Open Circuit is permitted on Ghost Fishing UK courses.
+At present, only open circuit diving is permitted on Ghost Fishing UK courses.

 Ghost Fishing UK is not agency specific and divers from all organisations and training backgrounds are welcome.